miniBill/minibill.github.io/_posts/2019-10-24-advanced-elm-codecs.md

         |> variant0 "Empty" Empty
 ```

-We're going to represent custom types with objects with two field: `tag`, which is going to contain the variant name, and `args`, which is going to be an array containing the arguments we built the value with.
+We're going to represent custom types with JSON objects with two field: `tag`, which is going to contain the variant name, and `args`, which is going to be an array containing the arguments we built the value with.

 And let's write a simpler example: